Alan Mannus: Linfield

 In the 2003–04 season, Mannus helped Linfield go on a six match unbeaten run in the group stage of the Irish League Cup.
-He then helped the club kept five consecutive clean sheets between 11 October 2003 and 1 November 2003.
+He then helped the club keep five consecutive clean sheets between 11 October 2003 and 1 November 2003.
 While trying to keep a clean sheet, Mannus is one of the few goalkeepers to have scored a goal in the run of play.
 In a match against Omagh Town in 2003, his long goal kick bounced over the head of opposing goalkeeper Gavin Cullen and into the net.
 As a result of scoring his first goal, he was given the Player of the Month award for October 2003.
 Mannus' performances proved to be crucial factor in the team's title contender.
 During a 3–1 win against Glentoran on 28 December 2003, he confronted and pushed the opposition player, Andy Smith in the aftermath of a second half incident and was fortunate to not get sent–off.
 Mannus helped the club reach the final of the County Antrim Shield after beating Glentoran 1–0.
 By February, he managed to keep eleven clean sheets in twenty matches so far in the 2003–04 season.
 Mannus started in the County Antrim Shield final, in a 2–0 win against Ards.
 He, once again, then kept six consecutive clean sheets in the league between 28 February 2004 and 18 April 2004.
 Mannus helped Linfield win the league championship after beating Glentoran 2–1 on 25 April 2004.
 For his performance, he was named Team of the Season by Belfast Telegraph.
 Mannus was nominated for the Northern Ireland Football Writers' Association Player of the Year but he lost out to teammate, Glenn Ferguson.
 At the end of the 2003–04 season, Mannus signed a two-year contract with the club.